Ambibuzz/ampower_visualize/README.md

    supervisorctl update
    bench restart
 ```
-3. **Navigate**: Access the "Product Traceability" page in your system.
+3. **Navigate**: Access the "Product / Batch Traceability" page in your system.
 4. **Select and Visualize**:
     - Select a DocType (e.g., Sales Order) from the dropdown menu.
     - Choose a specific document to begin visualization.